-Posseriation Posseriation Parameter Read/Write Description Device Scan Type Read only It is the scan type of the sensor.
+Parameter Read/Write Description Device Type Read only It is the device type.
+Device Scan Type Read only It is the scan type of the sensor.
 Device Vendor Name Read only It is the name of device manufacturer.
 Device Model Name Read only It is the device model.
-Manufacture Info.
-Read only It is the manufacturer information.
+Device Manufacture Info Read only It is the manufacturer information.
 Device Version Read only It is the device version.
 Device Firmware Version Read only It is the device firmware version.
 Device Serial Number Read only It is the device serial number.
+Device ID Read only It is the device ID.
 Device User ID Read and write Device name and it is empty by default.
 You can set according to your preference.
 If User ID is empty, the client software displays the device model.
 If you set it, the client software displays the User ID you set.
-Maximum Device Response Time Read only It is the device max. response time.
-If it has no response after this time, the device is disconnected.
-Device Manifest Table Address Read only It is the ID of GenICam XML that the device selects.
-Device SBRM Address Read only It is the base address register.
+Device Uptime(s) Read only It is the period of time when device is powered up.